If you’re an SEO, you know that it’s almost impossible to get backlinks on these types of high domain authority

 - Websites of big companies and corporations

-They usually have massive link profiles, and getting a single link can really affect your site’s search traffic.
+They usually have massive backlink profiles, and getting a single link can really affect your site’s search traffic.

 But it’s seemingly impossible to consistently get links from these kinds of sites, especially for free.

 They have a lot of gatekeepers, there aren’t many link building opportunities, and they are very careful about who they link out to.

 Well recently, I’ve been trying out something new, and it’s been working like gangbusters 🙂

 And today, I’m going to do a quick write-up to teach you exactly how you can copy it for your own sites.

 The beauty of this method is that the main target prospects are giant authorities with really high domain authorities.

 Sites like large organizations, official leagues, career sites, job boards, edu sites, etc.

 They usually have huge backlink profiles, and a ton of authority built up on their domains.